MinimumLaw/ravion-uboot/doc/usage/environment.rst

     are tried once without success.
     Useful on scripts which control the retry operation themselves.

+phy_aneg_timeout
+    If set, the specified value will override CONFIG_PHY_ANEG_TIMEOUT.
+    This variable has the same base and unit as CONFIG_PHY_ANEG_TIMEOUT which is "decimal" and "millisecond" respectively.
+The default value of CONFIG_PHY_ANEG_TIMEOUT may be sufficient for most use-cases, but certain link-partners may require a larger timeout due to the Ethernet PHY they use.
+Alternatively, the timeout can be reduced as well if the use-case demands it.

 rng_seed_size
     Size of random value added to device-tree node /chosen/rng-seed.